Continuing our Winter Theme!|

 For Children in Need, we raised lots of money and learnt all about how our money will help other children who need it most.
 We held a school cake sale and enjoyed eating lots of yummy cakes!

 To say thank you for our fundraising efforts, we had a visit from a very special guest, Pudsey Bear!
 We loved having Pudsey in our classroom and he even showed us how to do a 'Pudsey dab'!

 Visit from a Police Inspector!|

-We have been incredibly lucky as lots of people have offered to come and talk to the children about their jobs.
-Today (Thursday), Mr Brownsmith came to talk to us about being a police officer.
+We have been incredibly lucky as lots of people who help us have offered to come and talk to the children about their jobs.
+Today, Mr Brownsmith came to talk to us about being a police inspector.
 He showed us all sorts of equipment and then he dressed Miss Bland up in his riot gear!
 We agreed that it must be tricky for police officers when they have to wear it as it became very hot and heavy inside all the layers!

-We were able to look inside the huge police van, tried to hold the big red key (it was incredibly heavy) and held the very big shield.
+We were able to look inside the police van, tried to hold the big red key (it was incredibly heavy) and held the huge shields.